richiecc/html-terminal-src/README.md

 ## ABOUT
 HTML-Terminal is front-end component written in React TypeScript.
 It is designed to mimic a linux terminal / powershell & command prompt.
 <br/>
-Currently this terminal handles commands through an API request which will then displayed the desired result from a back-end source.
+Currently this terminal handles commands through an API request which will then display the desired result from a back-end source.

 ## TODO
 Add socket.io